 Health & Safety Plan

-Anderson Ranch reserves the right to revise the Health & Safety Plan at any time.
+Anderson Ranch reserves the right to revise health and safety protocols at any time.
 Please review all Anderson Ranch communications for updates that may impact your visit.

 Requirements for Program Participants

-10 days prior to arrival at Anderson Ranch, Studio and Artistic Program participants are required to complete the Pre-Arrival Form.
-The form collects key information and asks participants to certify their agreement to follow Anderson Ranch policies and procedures while they are on campus.
-It also includes a liability waiver that participants or their guardian must review and sign.
+Studio program participants are required to complete the Pre-Arrival Form ten days before arrival at Anderson Ranch.
+The form collects key information and asks participants to certify their agreement to follow Anderson Ranch policies and procedures while on campus.
+It also includes a waiver that participants or their guardians (if the participant is under 18) are required to review and sign prior to arriving on campus.

 For your own safety as well as the safety of our community, we highly encourage all program participants to:

-• Be up to date with their vaccinations for COVID-19.
+• Be up to date with all recommended CDC vaccinations

-• Bring any medical supplies you may need while on campus including masks and COVID-19 tests.
+• Bring any safety or medical supplies you may need while on campus, including personal protective equipment and any preferred studio safety equipment.

 Program participants are responsible for all medical costs incurred and associated with their time at Anderson Ranch.